awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 ## Writing XML Custom Classifiers<a name="custom-classifier-xml"></a>

-XML \(Extensible Markup Language\) defines the structure of a document with the use of tags in the file\.
+XML defines the structure of a document with the use of tags in the file\.
 With an XML custom classifier, you can specify the tag name used to define a row\.

 ### Custom Classifier Values in AWS Glue<a name="classifier-values-xml"></a>